 The vignettes (clinical scenarios) in Part II questions are generally longer and more descriptive than in the Part I examination.
 Interpretation of investigation and quick data analysis are required.
 There are no basic science questions.

 The exam lasts five hours in total; each paper is 2.5 hours long.
-There is a two-hour break between papers (applicable for remote invigilation).
-You are not required to pass both papers individually.
+Currently there is a 90-minute break between papers (applicable for remote invigilation).

 There is no negative marking and each question is equally weighted so we advise you to attempt all questions.